 According to the Small Business Administration (SBA) the average cost of starting a new business is $30,000.

-If there is a way, avoid going into debt to start your business.
+Avoid going into debt to start your business

-You have several options to finance your business:
+You have several options to start a business without money:

 - Save money – You might be surprised how much money you could save in one to two years if you are willing to cut your expenses.
 I think that saving is one of the best ways to finance your business.